birdayz/blog/content/posts/microservice_graalvm.md

 date: 2018-09-23T00:41:31+02:00
 draft: true
 ---
 In my day job i'm working a lot with Java, even if i prefer working with Go or Rust.
 We contract a lot with externals, and the average programmer only knows Java, so Java is (currently!) our default language for our microservices.
+Ignoring the language constructs, syntax and object orientation in general, there's three major paint points of Java and the JVM in a Cloud Native environment:

 ## Application startup time
 This may not be entirely Java's fault.
 We're sadly using Spring Boot, and it is really slow.
 I have to tune my Kubernetes readiness probe to not check sooner than 20 seconds after starting the pod.
 And that's for a very small application - 500 lines of code.
 I didn't look too much into Spring's DI code, but i guess it's reflection based.
 ## Memory Footprint
 Let's just say, i can't start my Spring Boot application with less than 512MB of memory.
 Otherwise it'll never finish starting up, unless i give it 2+ minutes of time.
-While Java and especially the JVM plays a key role here (example: Object Headers), this is just as well a Framework problem.
+While Java and especially the JVM play a key role here (example: Object Headers), this is just as well a Framework problem.
 ## Application size
 Yes, this is very annoying, but not critical.
 The smallest JRE i can find is ~65MB large (alpine based openJDK).
 If you use Spring Boot, you'll have at least a ~40MB large fat jar for your application.
 If your application it larger, it will obviously be more.
 That's a minimum of 100MB per container.
 I think it's certainly viable to have 100MB+ large applications in 2018, it's just weak if i can get a 6MB Go binary.